 The screening process is a crucial portion to Biblically Responsible Investing.
 This is is a part of the process we rely on for eliminating stocks that would otherwise violate our biblical worldview.
 Thankfully, the screening process can be somewhat automatic.
 We utilize a service that conducts investigations into each and every publically traded company.
 We then have access to a library of reports, which can be used to inform ourselves and our clients.

 how do we tactically trade a BRI screened portfolio?

 Tactical trades in your portfolio will always depend on the investment model strategy you have selected.
-In general, we will start with a list of stocks, likely the Russell 3000, and filter out all unclean stocks.
+We will start with the Russell 3000 and filter out all stocks that do not meet our criteria for Biblically Responsible Investing.
 From there, the list will undergo strength ranking, based on price performance.
 Only the top 50 stocks will be selected for a combination of core trades and tactical trades.
 The goal of the tactical trades is to capture the overall momentum of the stock.
-Part of what this includes is attempting to reduce the daily volatility by buying and selling it.
-Often, a typical tactical trade will be bought and then sold again for 2% gain.
-The position will then be re-bought once the price has dropped again by another 1%.
+Part of what this includes is attempting to reduce the impact of a stock’s volatility on your portfolio by buying and selling at certain thresholds.
+We seek to hold tactical positions until it has gained 2%, at which point we attempt to sell it.
+We may repurchase that position if price decreases by 1%.”